jwamin/Playgrounds/README.md

 ## User Interface

+* ColorPicker - An 'app within an app'.
+Create RGBA colors with sliders and export via string to Swift and Objective-C `UIColor`. `UIStackView` used for layout with various `UIKit` controls for input.

 * Card Screen - A Tinder style animated card screen with spring animations.

-## Animation
+## Drawing and Animation

 * CA Orrery - A solar system animation created with `Core Animation`

+* Apple Park Drawing - Core Graphics drawing with CAGradientLayer masking.

 * Spring Animation vs. Ease-In-Out - Simple demo of two types of animation timing.
 Remember to use spring animations!

-## Utilities

-* ColorPicker - An 'app within an app'.
-Create RGBA colors with sliders and export via string to Swift and Objective-C `UIColor`. `UIStackView` used for layout with various `UIKit` controls for input.

 ## General Techniques